 Dormitory rooms cannot be locked, and Cardigan Mountain School will not be responsible for clothing, jewelry, and furnishings that are lost, stolen, or damaged.
-Students should avoid bringing expensive sound systems or headphones, costly jewelry, or large sums of money to school.
-As possible, all valuables should be labeled with the student's name.
-A small electronic safe is provided to each student in their room to hold valuables.
+Students should avoid bringing expensive items to school that they do not need.
+Each boy will have access to a personal safe in their room, and cash amounts exceeding \$50 must be turned into the Travel or Business Office for safekeeping.
+Students are encouraged to label all belongings.